Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Evaluation

-To evaluate the applicability of the streaming functor, we compare lines of code (LoC) for the \fstar source code and the final C code as a proxy for programmer effort.
+To evaluate the applicability of the streaming API, we compare lines of code (LoC) for the \fstar source code and the final C code as a proxy for programmer effort.
 While not ideal, this metric has been used by several other papers~\cite{hacl,haclxn,evercrypt} and provides a coarse estimate of the proof engineering effort.
 Our point of reference is a previous, non-generic streaming API that previously operated atop the EverCrypt agile hash layer.

 \tref{streaming-effort} presents the evaluation.
-For the old, non-generic streaming API, the proof-to-code ratio was $1.11$, meaning we had to write more than one line of code in \fstar for every line of generated C code.
+For the old, non-generic streaming API, the proof-to-code ratio was $1.11$, i.e., we had to write more than one line of code in \fstar for every line of generated C code.

-Capturing the block API and implementing the functor uses 1667 lines of \fstar code.
-The extra verification effort is quickly amortized across the 14 applications of the streaming functor, which each requires a modest amount of proofs to implement the exact signature of the block API.
+Capturing the block API and implementing the streaming API uses 1667 lines of \fstar code.
+The extra verification effort is quickly amortized across the 14 applications of the streaming API, which each requires a modest amount of proofs to implement the exact signature of the block API.
+Out of those, six have been integrated into the reference implementation of the Python programming language.
 Poly1305 and Blake2 were originally authored without bringing out the functional, fold-like nature of the algorithms, which led to some glue code and proofs to meet the block API.
 Altogether, we obtain a final proof-to-code ratio of $0.51$, which we interpret to coarsely mean a 2x improvement in programmer productivity.
-We expect this number to further decrease, as more applications of the streaming functor follow.
+We expect this number to further decrease, as more applications of the streaming API follow.

-For execution times, we present the verification time of the functor itself, and the verification time of each of the instances, including glue proofs.
+For execution times, we present the verification time of the API itself, and the verification time of each of the instances, including glue proofs.
 Compared to fully verifying Blake2 (7.5 minutes), or Poly1305 (\textasciitilde 14 minutes), the verification cost is modest.
-Applying the streaming functor to a type class argument incurs no verification cost, so the extraction column measures the cost of partial evaluation and extraction to the ML AST, which is negligible.
+Applying the streaming API to a type class argument incurs no verification cost, so the extraction column measures the cost of partial evaluation and extraction to the ML AST, which is negligible.